rhizomes-project/rhizomes-etl/README.md

 etl/etl_pth.py > PTH.csv
 ```

 The same holds true for Calisphere, DPLA and ICAA.
-(Note that the python script filenames are in all lower-case).
+(Note that the python script filenames are all lower-case).

-Note that DPLA tends to contain a lot of records that are originally from Calisphere, so in order to avoid duplicates, you should do the following (note
+Note that DPLA contains a lot of records that are originally from Calisphere, so in order to avoid duplicates, you should do one of the following:

-that future functionality should make this unnecessary - see "Features not yet supported", below):
+- Load the Calisphere data into the Rhizomes database *before* running the ETL script for DPLA.
+The ETL transform
+process checks to see if each record is already present in the Rhizomes website (via the Omeka API) -
+any records already loaded will be ignored to avoid duplicates.

-- store Calisphere metadata first in a csv file
-- now store DPLA metadata, and pass in the name of the Calisphere metadata file, so that the script knows how to de-dupe the DPLA metadata:
+- Store the Calisphere metadata first in a csv file.
+Now run the DPLA ETL script, and pass in the name of the Calisphere metadata file, so that the script knows how to de-dupe the DPLA metadata.
+For instance:

 ```
 etl/etl_dpla.py --dupes_file=calisphere.csv > DPLA.csv
 ```

-# Features not yet supported

-- In the near-future we will support only retrieving new records (i.e., records that are not-yet available in the website).
-This should
-also make the need to de-dupe DPLA records that are also present in Calisphere unnecessary.